Differentially-Private Multi-Tier Federated Learning: Proposed Methodology

-As stated by the composition rule of DP~\cite{Dwork2014DP}, the design of the DP mechanism needs to take into account the privacy budget across all aggregations throughout the training, to ensure cumulative privacy for the complete model training process, rather than considering each individual aggregation in isolation.
-Below, we define the Gaussian mechanisms, incorporating the moment accountant technique.
-These mechanisms utilize~\eqref{eq:grad_bound} from Assumption~\ref{assump:genLoss} which is stated in Sec.~\ref{sec:convAnalysis}. \begin{proposition}[Gaussian Mechanism~\cite{Abadi2019MA}] Under Assumption~\ref{assump:genLoss}, there exists constants $c_1$ and $c_2$ such that given the data sampling probability $q$ at each device, and the total number of aggregations $L$ conducted during the entire model training process in {\tt DP-HFL}, for any $\epsilon<c_1qL$, Algorithm~\ref{DFL} exhibits $(\epsilon,\delta)$-differential privacy for any $\delta>0$, so long as the DP noise follows a distribution $\mathbf n_{DP}^{(t)}\sim \mathcal{N}(0, \sigma_{DP}^2\mathbf{I}_M)$, where

-$\Delta$ represent the $L_2$-norm sensitivity of the gradients exchanged during the aggregations. \end{proposition} The characteristics of the DP noises introduced during local and global aggregations can be established using Proposition~\ref{prop:GM}.
-The relevant $L_2$-norm sensitivities can be established through the following lemma: \begin{lemma} Under Assumption~\ref{assump:genLoss}, the $L_2$-norm sensitivity of the exchanged gradients during local aggregations can be obtained as follows:
+Following the composition rule of DP~\cite{Dwork2014DP}, we aim to take into account the privacy budget \textit{across all aggregations throughout the training}.
+This will ensure cumulative privacy for the complete model training process, rather than considering each individual aggregation in isolation~\cite{Shen2022imp}.
+Below, we define the Gaussian mechanisms, incorporating the moment accountant technique \cite{Shi2021HDP,Zhou2023HDL}.
+These mechanisms utilize~\eqref{eq:grad_bound} from Assumption~\ref{assump:genLoss} which is stated in Sec.~\ref{sec:convAnalysis}. \begin{proposition}[Gaussian Mechanism~\cite{Abadi2019MA}] Under Assumption~\ref{assump:genLoss}, there exists constants $c_1$ and $\alpha_l$ such that given the data sampling probability $q$ at each device, and the total number of aggregations $L$ conducted during the model training process, for any $\epsilon<c_1qL$, {\tt M$^2$FDP} exhibits $(\epsilon,\delta)$-differential privacy for any $\delta>0$, so long as the DP noise follows $\mathbf n_{DP}^{(t,k)}\sim \mathcal{N}(0, \sigma^2(\Delta_{l,c})\mathbf{I}_M)$, where Here, $\Delta_{l,c}$ represent the $L_2$-norm sensitivity of the gradients exchanged during the aggregations towards a node $c \in \mathcal{S}_l$. \end{proposition} The characteristics of the DP noises introduced during local and global aggregations is established using Proposition~\ref{prop:GM}.
+The relevant $L_2$-norm sensitivities can be established as follows: \begin{lemma} Under Assumption~\ref{assump:genLoss}, the $L_2$-norm sensitivity of the exchanged gradients during local and global aggregations can be obtained as:

-Similarly, the $L_2$-norm sensitivity of the exchanged gradients during global aggregations can be obtained as follows: